 Northern Lights is a YA story with broad appeal for adults.
-It follows mythic structure.
+The plot follows mythic structure.

 This is the most succinct explanation of magical realism that I have seen lately:

 If you’re looking for a literary agent on Twitter you will find many agents and editors asking for magical realism in children’s books at the moment.
 They are also complaining that they’re not getting enough of it.
 When an author says, “Hey I’ve got some for you!” it’s not magical realism at all.

 Agent Michelle Witte has a much more detailed series of blog posts defining exactly what magical realism is and is not.

 Real-world setting + fantastical elements = magical realism

 In visual terms, think of it as a photo that’s blurred around the edges to give it an ethereal, almost otherworldly quality.
 It has the feel of magic—that anything is possible.